cahirwpz/mimiker/sys/debug/README.md

    addresses,
 * `vm_map` - list memory map of process of given pid (when number is given as argument) or of current process (when no argument is given)
+* `vm_address` - dump all information about given address in process virtual address space (e.g. `kdump vm_address 3 0x412000` tells about address 0x412000 in vmspace of process 3)
 * `klog` - all log messages currently saved in the kernel (can be saved to file as well),
 * `threads` - all existing threads,